What are the Average Storage Heating Costs in 2023? | Checkatrade

 2. If you remember, do this whenever you leave the house or aren’t in the room

-3. If your heater had a ‘boost’ setting, use it for extra warmth but be mindful that it’s using daytime expensive energy.
+3. If your heater has a ‘boost’ setting, use it for extra warmth but be mindful that it’ll be using a more expensive, daytime tariff

 4. Always use the stored heat first before using any boost option